Mini Case Study: CA SDI Tax

 • Most small business owners know that they are paying both sides of payroll taxes, since they are both the employer and the employee.

-• So, a business owner paying himself a salary of $750,000 is paying thousands of dollars more in payroll taxes than a business owner paying himself a salary of $250,000 and taking the rest as profits to the business.
+• So, an S Corporation business owner paying himself a salary of $750,000 is paying thousands of dollars more in payroll taxes than a business owner paying himself a salary of $250,000 and taking the rest as profits to the business.

 • What most small business owners in California may not know is that in January 2024, California removed the wage cap on California SDI [a program that includes both Disability Insurance (DI) and Paid Family Leave (PFL)].
-What this means is that in addition to payroll taxes (15.3% on the 1st $184,500 of wages and 2.9% above that), CA employees are also paying 1.3% on all wages in 2026.
+What this means is that in addition to payroll taxes [15.3% on the 1st $184,500 of wages and 2.9% above that, plus an additional Medicare surtax of .9% above $200,000 (single) or $250,000 (married filing jointly)], CA employees are also paying 1.3% on all wages in 2026.
 On a $750,000 income, that equates to $9,750 in additional taxes!

-• Admittedly, the calculation to determine one’s optimal salary is tricky because there may be a pre-tax retirement plan in place that uses your salary to help determine how much you can save for retirement, and there is also section 199A (the Qualified Business Income Deduction) to contend with.
+• Admittedly, the calculation to determine one’s optimal salary is tricky because there may be a pre-tax retirement plan in place that uses your salary to help determine how much you can save for retirement, and there is also section 199A (the Qualified Business Income Deduction) to contend with, along with reasonable compensation requirements.

 This is where a CPA and a CFP® professional can work together to figure out what’s optimal for you, potentially saving you thousands of dollars in unnecessary taxes.